kshedden/case_studies/methods/multivariate.md

 sometimes reveal more interesting sets of outliers than those that are identified by the sample covariance matrix.

-There is a connection between the MCD and data depth using the "Mahalanobis depth" (MD):
+There is a connection between the MCD and data depth using the "Mahalanobis depth" (MD), which is defined to be
 $1 / (1 + (x-\mu)^\prime \Sigma^{-1}(x-\mu))$.
 The conventional MD uses the sample
 covariance to estimate $\Sigma$, but this opens the possibility of "masking", where a small group of outliers distorts the covariance matrix so as to mask their